latenightswift/latenightswift.github.io/_posts/2018-04-26-implementing-night-mode.md

 	var currentTheme: Theme { get }

 	/// Subscribe to be notified when the theme changes.
 Handler will be
-	/// remove from subscription when `object` is deallocated. func subscribeToChanges(_ object: AnyObject, handler: @escaping (Theme) -> Void) }
+	/// removed from subscription when `object` is deallocated. func subscribeToChanges(_ object: AnyObject, handler: @escaping (Theme) -> Void) }
 ```